GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-14.md

 requiring version 2.3 and no other.
 If two `dependency` elements in the graph have non-overlapping version ranges, the build fails.

-Some projects such as gRPC specify single element version ranges to cause the build to fail early when multiple versions are mixed.
+Some multimodule  projects such as gRPC specify single element version ranges to cause the build to fail early when multiple versions of *intraproject* dependencies are mixed.
 For example, `io.grpc:grpc-alts:1.25.0` depends on exactly `io.grpc:grpc-core:1.25.0`:

 ```